 Answer: FSA and HSA dollars can be used towards prescription eyeglasses, sunglasses, and contacts.

 InVision Tip: Divide and conquer!
 Some plans allow you to divide up your glasses payments between two years, so if your 2021 plan covers a glasses frame without prescription lenses, you may be able to pay for the frame in 2022 and the lenses in 2023.

 FAQ #2: How do I get reimbursed for my glasses purchase?

 FAQ #3: When do my flex dollars run out?

 Answer: In general, flex dollars have to be used before your current healthcare coverage period ends – typically on December 31.
 However, some FSA plans offer a grace period of up to 75 days (mid-March) to use the previous year’s flex dollars, so be sure to check your plan!

 InVision Tip: Don’t wait until the last minute to find your new glasses – the year-end crunch may leave you feeling rushed and unsure about your decision!
-Make an appointment at InVision for a complete eye exam and use your 2020 flex spending for your next pair of glasses.
+Make an appointment at InVision for a complete eye exam and use your flex spending for your next pair of glasses.